 3. Amazon Seller App

-Amazon also offers sellers a mobile app to manage their business on the go.
+Amazon also offers sellers a mobile app to manage their business.
 Amazon Seller is an easy way to analyze sales, fulfill orders, manage returns, and respond to customer questions on the app.
 You can even create product listings on your phone.

 Amazon Seller is available for Android and iOS and is free for sellers.